pruthakjani5/pruthakjani5/README.md

 🚀 Exploring Cloud Platforms, NLP, and Reinforcement Learning.

-🔒 Diving deeper into Cybersecurity and Optimization Techniques.
+🔒 Diving deeper into Cybersecurity, Optimization Techniques and Agile Software Development.

 🧠 I believe in: